Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 You can even go the most basic route, the free one has a banner saying “thank you for using the free open source MB” and if you pay, it goes away :)

-Mike_Petersen almost 15 years ago
+Mike_Petersen over 15 years ago

 Mike_Petersen